tubolur/vps_config/README.md

 You can select which categories to be installed, editing the line at the beginning of the file **install.sh** :
 `installed_sections=("base" "python" "podman")`

-The available sections are listed below.
+The available sections are listed below, they are defined in text files into `data` subfolder.
+There is also a way to define binary packages to be directy downloaded from any website.The entries are in the `data/bin` folder.

 ### currently supported distributions:
  - [x] archlinux